Ansi007/GoF-Deisgn-Patterns/README.md

 * The **Client** must associate one of the builder objects with the director.
 Usually, it’s done just once, via parameters of the director’s constructor.
 Then the director uses that builder object for all further construction.
 * The Builder pattern can be used without a Director class.
 ### Implementation Problem
 John is an assistant at a book publising shop.
 He has to assemble books for publishing.
-Book assembling is a complex task for him as it consists of a lot of sub-steps like adding preface, contentList, cover, preface and a lot of other scetions.
+Book assembling is a complex task for him as it consists of a lot of sub-steps like adding preface, contentList, cover, index and a lot of other sections.
 He has to create diffrent types of books like educational books, novels , dewaan and afsanas etc. He can't remember where to include which section. so he wants to design a **Book Builder** for himself.
 Where he can easily extend the classes of books ( e.g. he might want to add biblographies in future etc.) and add different variations of each class according to his evolving needs. *Let's help John!*
 ### Sample Run
 ![builder](https://user-images.githubusercontent.com/71145709/170857222-5dad503e-7d87-46da-947d-1107c9cdcb8a.png)
 ## Command Pattren